KXPL: KFNA

 At 5:30 p.m. on July 11, 1985, KAMA moved to 750 AM.
 Two months later, on September 16, the new 1060 station began operation as KFNA "Radio Fina", with a Spanish-language oldies format playing music of the 1940s, 1950s and 1960s.
 The format failed to attract listeners; less than 18 months after launching, Fina filed for bankruptcy protection, declaring $377,000 in assets to $716,000 in liabilities and with several court judgments against the company; a search for a buyer began.

 It would be some time before the bankruptcy case was resolved.
 In November 1990, the court-appointed trustee for Fina Broadcast House filed to sell KFNA—by then silent—to K-Fina Results, Inc., a company owned by Roberto Corral, Armando de León, Jr., Aida Mangas de Otañez, and Enriqueta Gómez; Mangas was a resident of Ciudad Juárez, while the other three were El Paso investors.
 In January 1993, the station began broadcasting the audio of CNN Headline News.
 However, after a year of lackluster results, the station abruptly returned to Spanish in January 1994 as "Radio del Norte", laying off a dozen staffers in the process.

 KXPL

 On January 3, 2000, KFNA became KXPL; the station was known as Radio Sol.

-The station was sold in 2004 to its present owners, New Radio System, Inc., which was owned by Gómez alongside Paul Gregg, María Elena Lazo, and Adrián Pereda Gómez, one of the principals in Mexican radio broadcaster Grupo Radiorama, which owns several stations in Ciudad Juárez.
+The station was sold in 2004 to New Radio System, Inc., which was owned by Gómez alongside Paul Gregg, María Elena Lazo, and Adrián Pereda Gómez, one of the principals in Mexican radio broadcaster Grupo Radiorama, which owns several stations in Ciudad Juárez.
 Later that year, the station was an affiliate of W Radio.

 The station held a number of formats in the 2010s.
 As late as 2017, it was a news/talk outlet known as "Latina 1060 AM"; programming included news, talk and entertainment shows.
 The next year, it became Éxtasis Digital, using a common Radiorama brand and an English-language adult contemporary format.
-The station continued to broadcast until June 30, 2020, at which time it went silent temporarily due to economic reasons stemming from the COVID–19 pandemic.
+The station continued to broadcast until June 30, 2020, at which time it went silent temporarily due to economic reasons stemming from the COVID-19 pandemic.

+The station returned to the air in 2021, but left the air again on February 28, 2022, this time for good.
+New Radio System surrendered KXPL's license to the Federal Communications Commission on February 23, 2023; the FCC canceled it the same day.